📢 Our office will be closed for the Christmas break from 11:30am on Friday, 20 December 2024, and will reopen at 8:30am on Monday, 6 January 2025. 📢

 By post

-You should only opt for service by post if you’re confident the respondent will sign and return the Acknowledgment of service.
-In addition to the above documents, you must provide instructions for the respondent to sign the Acknowledgment and retain a copy of the application.
-Include a stamped and self-addressed envelope for the respondent to return the Acknowledgment.
+In addition to the above documents, you must provide clear instructions for the respondent to sign the Acknowledgment, retain a copy of the divorce, and return the signed Acknowledgment.

-Serve your spouse’s lawyer
+Serve your spouse’s lawyer.

 You can serve your spouse’s lawyer if they accept service.
 Once the lawyer has completed the Acknowledgment of service correctly, no other documentation is necessary.